saebswaity/Vibe-Coding-HandBook/Docker/Container_Patterns.md

 ### Local Development Setup

 1. Each service can be developed independently
-2. The manager container handles routing in development
+2. The manager-based architecture handles routing in development
 3. Hot reloading supported through Vite (Frontend) and Django dev server (Backend)

 ### Adding New Services